Family-based immigrant visas and sponsoring a relative

 Categories of people eligible for family immigrant visas

-Applying for a family-based immigrant visa is the first step in the process for the person you are sponsoring to become a permanent resident.
+For the person you are sponsoring to become a permanent resident, you must first apply for a family-based immigrant visa.
 There are two categories of this type of visa:

 Immediate relative visas